 When my 50th birthday came in June 2010, I was able to swim free style the length of the regular pool without stopping!
 I had sign up to do the swimming part in a relay sprint triathlon on July 25 – and now needed to swim 6 laps in a row.
 I’ve never done this before.

-Sunday – July 25, 2010.
-It was another typical Maryland day.
+Sunday – July 25, 2010. was a typical Maryland day.
 Sweltering heat in the 90s.
 Unrelenting humidity.
 Jill (driving at warp speed), Chuck and I arrived at the Hagerstown Sprint Triathlon at the wee hours of the morning – well before daybreak.
 Jill and I were entered in the triathlon – but today would not be about our accomplishments.
 Today was about Minh and her family.
 My bro Chuck is part of the “race crew” and heads to the registration desk to report in for ‘volunteer duties’.

 Minh and her family arrive.
 Minh is understandably nervous.
 She has never swam in a competition before – and has the added pressure of being a swimmer in a triathlon relay.
 If she doesn’t finish her swim ‘leg’….then her relay team will not have the opportunity to participate.
 Her relay team, includes hubby Trung on the bike, and son Bach as the runner.
 Her daughter Lamie – will be attempting her first individual triathlon.
 Minh’s determination to learn to swim – has inspired her entire family – to TRI.

 The first wave of swimmers – are the elite men.
 You know, the guys who are super speedy in their super speedos.
 They are out of the water in less than 5 minutes.
 The next wave of swimmers are the elite women.
 I don’t know what these ladies eat for breakfast – but I could use some of “that” in my diet.
 The swimming pool is completely churned up as the elite women power through 300 meters in the same time it would take me to do 2 laps.